 Gated communities can provide a heightened level of security with the right security tools and technology.
 The first step to establishing a security checklist for gated communities involves understanding potential vulnerabilities and threats.
 Developing a comprehensive security strategy requires a mix of skilled manpower, good use of well-designed technology, and periodic assessments to see what is working and what needs improvement.

-From securing all access points to regulations on visitor access, Maryland Security Professionals offers some important gated community security considerations.
+From securing all access points for visitor access, Maryland Security Professionals offers some important gated community security considerations.

 While automated gates with access key control are effective deterrents to trespassers, a live security guard offers another level of oversight.
 In smaller developments, guards may soon come to know every resident by name, making it even more challenging for non-guests or trespassers to sneak in.

 Free Consultation and EstimateGet Secured Now

 Many residential communities opt for automated gates in lieu of guards for the simple reason of economics.
 To gain entrance, residents must either use remote control access or key in a secret code.
 Visitors or service providers must get “buzzed in” by home owners through a community call box.
 When owners share their private codes to visiting friends or tradespeople, however, the security of the entire community can become compromised.